the-artinet-project/artinet-sdk/README.md

 #### Advanced Server Customization

-Our new architecture provides multiple ways to customize your agent server:
+Our architecture provides multiple ways to customize your agent server:

 **1. Using `createAgentServer`:**
 Easily spin up an A2A Express app `createAgentServer()`: